barreiros/deepgram-groq-realtime-voice-interaction/memory-bank/progress.md

 - Backend proxies audio to Deepgram using official SDK.
 - Deepgram transcriptions received and displayed in frontend.
 - Robust connection management and error handling.
+- Groq integration implemented for processing transcriptions and streaming complete sentences.
 - All Gemini code fully removed.

 ## What's Left to Build